 *** All of us get triggered all the time.
 “Triggered” simply means we detect a cue that causes a neuron to fire.
 The smell of coffee, one of your children screaming at another of your children, the alarm, the book on your nightstand.
 Saying someone is “triggered” is just the pop psychology recognition of a stronger response, which again, we all have all the time.

 **** Addiction works fundamentally the same way, but often involves physiological (and/or psychological) dependency on the addiction behavior.
 It wasn’t hard to break the habit of turning up toward Stemilt Creek, because my body didn’t get cravings and cold sweats when I didn’t make that drive…just some sadness.
 When we’ve developed an addiction, we must do more rewiring to break it, and often that involves avoiding the cues and building new routines that help prevent us from experiencing the addiction triggers.
 Simply put, when we’re recovering alcoholics we don’t hang out all day in the bar.
-Undergirding all of this must be prayer and self-honesty.
+Then we undergird all of this with prayer and self-honesty.